lguibr/trianglengin/out.md

 **Note:** Please keep this README updated when changing rendering logic, adding new visual elements, modifying layout calculations, or altering the interfaces exposed.

 File: trianglengin\visualization\__init__.py
+# trianglengin/visualization/__init__.py
 """
 Visualization module for rendering the game state using Pygame.
 Provides components for interactive play/debug modes.
 """

 # Import core components needed externally
-# Import VisConfig from alphatriangle (assuming it stays there for training viz)
+# Import DisplayConfig from the new location
-# If VisConfig moves entirely, import from .config
-from alphatriangle.config import VisConfig

-from ..config import EnvConfig from .core import colors from .core.coord_mapper import (
+from ..config import DisplayConfig, EnvConfig from .core import colors from .core.coord_mapper import (
     get_grid_coords_from_screen,